ljvmiranda921/ljvmiranda921.github.io/research/index.md

 - **Understanding human-LM alignment**:
     Instruction-tuned models undergo preference learning to further align with human values.
-    I'm interested in how we should [collect and define]() these values and preferences, as well as how we can [properly evaluate reward models](https://arxiv.org/abs/2403.13787) trained on these datasets.
+    I'm interested in how we should [efficiently and reliably collect]() these preferences, as well as how we can [properly evaluate reward models](https://arxiv.org/abs/2403.13787) trained on these datasets.

 - **Resources and evaluation**:
     No language should be left behind, especially with data.